 Some facial hair trends are perfect because they’re so unique that they never go out of style.
 In fact, the men who choose these styles know these looks are uniquely different, and that’s the appeal.
 The imperial beard style that’s been around since the early 19th century.
-It’s also known as mutton chops, and it’s one of the more uncommon facial hair styles.
+It’s also known as mutton chops, and it’s one of the more unique styles of sideburns.

 Mutton chops are defined by their unique mustache and beard combination that typically has long sideburns that connect to facial hair.
 However, the chin remains free from hair.
 The World Beard Championships also call this imperial beard style a “Kaiser” beard.